-I work with teams to research, plan and manage their communications activities.
+I work with teams to research, plan and deliver their communications activities.

-Much of my time is spent contributing to interesting business improvement, organisational change and sustainability initiatives – helping to engage staff, students, neighbours, supporters and other stakeholders.
+Much of my time is spent contributing to interesting business change, service design and sustainability initiatives – helping to engage staff, students, participants, neighbours, supporters and other stakeholders.

 What do I actually do?

 - Research – I meet with stakeholders, audit existing communications and make pragmatic recommendations.